Orthodontist for Kids in Paramus and West Orange

 Along with the American Association of Orthodontists, we recommend that a child receive their first orthodontic screening by the age 7.
 By starting treatment early, we are able to recognize potential problems early and correct them before they become more serious.
 This not only saves you and your child time, but also money.
 Early treatment also known as Phase-One, typically begins around age 7 or 8 and Phase-Two will begin around age 11 or older.
-The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as under bite.
+The goal of orthodontic treatment for kids in Paramus and West Orange is to correct the growth of the jaw and certain bite problems, such as under bite.

 Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.